-If an angler has foot access to a lighted dock, it’s very possible to catch some great specks and reds without having a boat.
+If an angler has foot access to a lighted dock, it’s very possible to catch some great speckled trout and redfish without having a boat.
 However, fishing dock lights from the same dock requires an angler to be very, very quiet.
 Nighttime fish will detect heavy footsteps on the dock above and will simply fade away into the darkness and stop feeding.

 One of my best nighttime dock light fishing situations occurred many years ago when I worked the nightshift.
 My shift ended at midnight, and I was never ready for bed when I got home.
 So, I’d grab my rod and a few hooks and then silently walk out behind our house on the ICW to the lighted dock.

 “No matter where an angler decides to try dock light-fishing on the Alabama Coast, the potential is there for some memorable fishing.” — Robert Dobson

 Moving very slowly and making not a sound, I would lift the previously-loaded minnow bucket from the water and make my way to the dark end of the dock, away from the single dock light.
 Then I’d wait until the feeding fish came back to the light.
 It never took long for the fish to return.

 I learned a lot about how and why speckled trout and redfish feed from watching those fish under that dock light.
 My most effective fishing technique was the simplest.
 I would drift a live shrimp or bull minnow from the dark end of the dock into the patch of light, and on most drifts the bait would disappear with a loud “pop” when a speck or red took it.